FREQUENTLY ASKED QUESTIONS

 Freight delivery can effect distribution days.
 Calling ahead allows us to schedule a specific time for pickup.
 By staggering our pickups, we are able to better serve you.

 You may assign a proxy on your application to act on your behalf for food pickup if you are unable to make it.

 Distributions are based on household size.
 See application for household size guidelines.

 We receive a variety of shelf-stable, frozen and fresh foods each month.
-Types of items vary month to month according to what Food Bank of Alaska and FDPIR sends us.
-We do not have control over food supplies and have little say on what we receive.
-However, if you have any special requests, we are happy to pass that info along.
+Types of items vary month to month depending on what stock items TEFAP (Food Bank of Alaska) and FDPIR provide us.
+If you have any special requests, we are happy to pass that info along.